- What Is It?

 - Tendinitis of the ankle can be caused by trauma from injury and overuse or inflammatory diseases.

-The normal ankle has the ability to move the foot, from the neutral right-angle position to approximately 45 degrees of plantar flexion and to approximately 20 degrees of dorsiflexion.
+The normal ankle can move the foot, from the neutral right-angle position to approximately 45 degrees of plantar flexion and approximately 20 degrees of dorsiflexion.
 The powerful muscles that move the ankle are located in the front and back portions of the leg.
 These muscles contract and relax during walking.

 Ankle sprains and fractures